geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 sudo add-apt-repository --remove ppa:ubuntugis/ubuntugis-unstable
 ```

-If you also want the bleeding edge versions of key R packages, e.g. to
+If you also want the development versions of key R packages, e.g. to
-test new features and support development efforts, you can install
+test new features and support development efforts, you can install them
-development releases from GitHub, e.g. as follows:
+from GitHub, e.g. as follows:

 ``` r
 remotes::install_github("r-spatial/sf")